flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 Your app should not violate any trademarks.
 This includes the name, icon, and summary.

-For example, if your app is a Telegram client or web wrapper, it should not be called `Telegram for Linux` or use the official Telegram icon.
-Instead, it should have its own identity (e.g. `Paper Plane`, with a custom icon).
-If it's made clear that it's a third party client it can be ok to mention the original service (e.g. `Tally for Plausible`), but in most cases it should be avoided.
+For example, if your app is a Telegram client or web wrapper, it should not be called "Telegram for Linux" or use the official Telegram icon.
+Instead, it should have its own identity (e.g. "Paper Plane", with a custom icon).
+If it's made clear that it's a third party client it can be ok to mention the original service (e.g. "Tally for Plausible"), but in most cases it should be avoided.

 :::tip
 If you're not sure if your app violates any trademarks, feel free to ask us on [Matrix](https://matrix.to/#/#flathub:matrix.org).